 Check out this fantastic, in-depth interview with John Mackey , the CEO of Whole Foods.
 The interview is ostensibly about Mackey’s shift in political beliefs that resulted from growing his business from a small natural food market to a large corporation with a market capitalization of $5.45 billion , but there’s a lot of core business knowledge to be gained from the interview as well.
 (You know the interview is good when the CEO comments, “You’re asking me the most difficult and complex questions that I have ever been asked in any interview before.”)

-Here is John’s perspective on the value of reading, particularly reading books whose premise you don’t currently understand or agree with:
+Here is Mackey’s perspective on the value of reading, particularly reading books whose premise you don’t currently understand or agree with: